Duration & study mode

 If you are applying with an EU or non-EU qualification, please check our Postgraduate Entry Requirements page which gives more information about country-specific entry requirements.

-You will normally possess an undergraduate degree in any discipline or equivalent.
+You will normally possess an undergraduate degree, or equivalent, in any discipline.

 If you have relevant professional experience then this will also be considered for entry to the course.